what is lipid profile test

 Any health symptoms or problems you’re having

 Cholesterol levels are measured in milligrams (mg) per deciliter (dL) of blood.
-The normal ranges are as follows:
+The lipid profile normal values are as follows:

 If your results are outside the normal range, you might be at a higher risk of strokes, heart diseases, etc. On receiving abnormal results, our doctor may order some additional tests like a blood glucose test for diabetes, or a thyroid test to see if you have an underactive thyroid.